Yokohama Rubber Company

 The Yokohama Rubber Company, Limited (横浜ゴム株式会社, Yokohama Gomu Kabushiki gaisha) is a Japanese manufacturing company based in Hiratsuka, Japan.
 The company was founded and began on October 13, 1917, in a joint venture between Yokohama Cable Manufacturing and BFGoodrich.
 In 1969, the company expanded to the United States as Yokohama Tire Corporation.
-It primarily produces tires, wheels and golf equipment.
+It primarily produces tires, rims, and golf equipment (sold under the brand PRGR).

-The company has two manufacturing facilities in the United States: one in Salem, Virginia, and another in West Point, Mississippi.
+The company has one manufacturing facility in the United States in West Point, Mississippi.
+A previous facility in Salem, Virginia, closed in March of 2026.